bwogit/CI_PP4_Caiman_Cove/README.md

 ### Admin / Privileged User
 15. As an Admin or Privileged User, I can Log In to Access the Site's Backend
 16. As an Admin or Privileged User, I can CRUD bookings for Phone or Email Reservations
-18. As an Admin or Privileged User, I can Search Through Bookings and Menus
+18. As an Admin or Privileged User, I can filter Bookings and Menus
 19. As an Admin or Privileged User, I can Filter Bookings by Date for Specific Day Insight
 20. As an Admin, I can Log In to Manage Food and Cocktail Menu Items
 21. As an Admin, I can CRUD Food and Drink Items in the Database